 We’ve all heard a car or truck that needs a new muffler.
 But there’s more to the exhaust system than just the muffler.

-The three main functions an exhaust system has :
+The three main functions an exhaust system are:

 1. To safely get hot exhaust gas from the engine out the tailpipe

-2. Treats the exhaust to remove harmful pollutants
+2. To treat the exhaust to remove harmful pollutants

 Exhaust gas is poisonous.
 You don’t want it getting into the passenger compartment.
 For example, carbon monoxide can be deadly.
 That’s why you should never run your engine in a closed garage.
 If you have a leak somewhere in the exhaust system, exhaust could get into the passenger cabin and make you sick or even kill you.